top of page

 What is Rat-Lungworm Disease?
 A short video from the CDC

-The story of Rat-Lungworm Disease
+The Story of Rat-Lungworm Disease

 Watch “The Accidental Host”, a 53-minute documentary about the silently spreading parasite.